classgraph/classgraph/README.md

 ## Author

-ClassGraph was written by Luke Hutchison:
+ClassGraph was written by Luke Hutchison, with contributions from a number of other people:

 * https://github.com/lukehutch
 * [@LH](http://twitter.com/LH) on Twitter